-A highlight in the May calendar for fans of outdoor art is Firstcoat, the Toowoomba street art festival.
+A highlight in the May calendar for fans of outdoor art is FirstCoat, the Toowoomba street art festival.
 First Coat is an initiative where local and international artists are invited to revive a city wall with colour, drama and creativity.

 While we’ve enjoyed the huge murals on previous visits to the regional city this is the first time we’ve been in town for the festival.
-Now in it’s third year the 10 day event is definitely attracting more international attention and making Toowoomba one of Australia’s top destinations for murals on legal walls.
-Contrary to what the critics might expect the region has struck a successful balance between its zero tolerance policy on graffiti and a modern regional city that celebrates creative expression.
+Now in its third year, the 10-day event is definitely attracting more international attention and making Toowoomba one of Australia’s top destinations for murals on legal walls.
+Contrary to what the critics might expect the region has struck a successful balance between its zero-tolerance policy on graffiti and a modern regional city that celebrates creative expression.

-Murals in progress
+The murals in progress

 Vans the Omega

 Although he calls Adelaide home he’s spent the past 15 years travelling and creating his art on walls around the world.
-It’s hard to imagine a better outcome than being able to combine travel and artistic skill leaving your your mark on each city as it leaves it’s mark on you.
+It’s hard to imagine a better outcome than being able to combine travel and artistic skill leaving your mark on each city as it leaves its mark on you.

-Toowoomba street art favourites
+Toowoomba street art festival favourites

 And make sure you grab a coffee and a bite